The Perfect Pear: Plot

 Apple Bloom encounters a kind old pear merchant named Grand Pear while walking through the busy Ponyville marketplace.
 Grand Pear explains that he moved from Vanhoover back to Ponyville, and gives her a jar of pear jam for free.
 When Apple Bloom comes home with pear jam, Applejack and Big McIntosh start to panic and immediately try to hide it.
 They tell Apple Bloom that there is a feud between the Apple and Pear families and that Granny Smith refuses to talk about it.

 In fear of Granny Smith becoming upset, the Apple siblings visit Goldie Delicious for more information.
 Goldie explains that a long time ago, the Apple and Pear families lived near each other and were constantly arguing about who was the better farmer, especially Granny Smith and Grand Pear.
 Despite this, the daughter of Grand Pear, Pear Butter, and the son of Granny Smith, Bright Mac, got along well and eventually fell in love.
+Applejack is shocked, as she realises that the ponies in the story are actually her and her sibling’s now dead parents.
 Goldie says that she can't tell them more, and tells them to talk with their father's friend, Burnt Oak.

 Visiting Burnt Oak, the Apple siblings learn that their father was an honest pony.
 They later visit their mother's friend, Mrs. Cup Cake, who tells them that their mother convinced her to pursue baking.
 However, Grand Pear decided to move from Ponyville to Vanhoover in order to expand his business and move away from the Apple family.
 In response to this, Bright Mac and Pear Butter held a secret wedding ceremony that was discovered by their parents as soon as they were married.
-Pear Butter asserted her place with the Apple family and cut ties with her father when he refused to accept their love.
+Pear Butter asserted her place with the Apple family and was abandoned by her father when he refused to accept their love.

-After hearing the story of their parents, the Apple siblings arrange a meeting between Granny Smith and Grand Pear, allowing their estranged grandparents to apologize to them for hurting the family.
-After the reconciliation, the family gathers to honor their parents.
+After hearing the story of their parents, the Apple siblings arrange a meeting between Granny Smith and a now remorseful Grand Pear, allowing them to make up.
+After the reconciliation, the family gathers to honour their late parents at the tree that grew from two seeds planted by the late parents on their wedding night.